 Crossing the line between civilian and Terminal is a one-way ticket.
-When you reject the status quo, you make enemies for life.
+When you reject the status quo you make enemies for life.
 You become a bug in their matrix, one that is hunted until extinguished.
-The deadLife cogs in the machine will see you as they've been taught to see you - the same way you used to think: radical, terrorist, dangerous, deviant, degenerate.
-Your very existence is an insult.
-Your way of thinking, an impossibility.
+The deadLife cogs in the machine will see you as they've been taught to see you, the same way you used to think: radical, terrorist, dangerous, deviant, degenerate.
+Your very existence is an insult, your way of thinking an impossibility.
 You're taking a stand, and that is antithetical to profit.
-You're an instigator, an iconoclast who's turned their critical eye to the cancerous machination of a credit-printing machine fuelled by blood and jammed on autopilot.
-Your stance will incite an inception of eventual inspiration.
-Just by existing, you might be the first imperceptible straw on the camel's back, the latest in a long line of disturbing temptations, or the one to finally push them over the edge, pull back the veil, and free a deadLife into their own resurrection.
-You're a philosophical kiss of death that lays greed to rest.
+You're an instigator, an iconoclast who's turned their critical eye to critique the cancerous machination of a credit printing machine fueled by blood and jammed on autopilot, and your stance will incite an inception of eventual inspiration.
+Just by existing, you might be the first imperceptible straw on the camel's back, the latest in a long line of disturbing temptations, or the one to finally push them over the edge, pull back the veil, and free them into their own second life.
+You're a philosophical kiss of death to greed that sits above.
 The public is a ferocious beast, one they believe needs chaining.
 But too long has food rotted on their tables for the privilege of choice.
 The spoils must be for the masses.
+Eat the Elite.